Table of contents

 We stand by a lot of email design best practices, and one of them is to make sure an email never feels like a waste of time.
-That’s why you’ll always hear this from us: emails should be clear, simple, and direct, always keeping the reader in mind.
-But, we also love the creativity that comes with email designs, especially teaser email campaigns.
-Sometimes this means creating emails that bend the rules a bit—like not including a call to action!
+That’s why you’ll hear us say this a lot: Emails should be clear, simple and direct, always keeping the reader in mind.
+And when it comes to teaser email campaigns, this principle is more important than ever!

 Best practices for teaser emails

 The purpose of teaser emails is to tip readers off that something new and big is coming.
-When done well, they build intrigue and even make subscribers feel like they’re in on a secret.
+When done well, these emails build intrigue and make subscribers feel like they’re in on a secret.

 When building a teaser email, here’s what you should keep in mind.

 - Set a goal.
 What action do you want readers to take when they open your teaser email?
-Often, teaser emails ask readers to stay tuned, mark their calendars, or preview a product that isn’t available to purchase yet.
-If you’re in the “stay tuned” category, your email might not have a call to action.
+Often, teaser emails ask readers to stay tuned, mark their calendars or preview a product that isn’t yet available to purchase.
+If your message falls into the “stay tuned” category, your email might not have a call to action.
 In that case, you should think seriously about the email’s purpose and value.
 You might want to set up an A/B test where some recipients receive a teaser email before an announcement, while others receive the announcement without the teaser.
 Then, you can test if the non-CTA teaser email increased conversion rates.
 It’s important to be intentional about this because you don’t want to lose readers’ faith that you’ll deliver timely, relevant content (that doesn’t clog up their inbox).

 - Align the call to action with your goal.
 Want readers to mark their calendars?
 Then give them an easy, actionable way to do that, like with an add-to-calendar CTA.
 If you want them to check out a new product before it launches, consider allowing readers to pre-order or join a waitlist.

 - Have a vision for the whole campaign.
 In the spirit of not over-inundating readers with emails, consider how your teaser email plays a role within the larger campaign.
 Is it one of many emails, or one of three?
 A basic flow might be: teaser email, announcement email, follow-up email.
-A word of advice: don’t send more than one teaser email.
-One head’s up is enough!
+A word of advice, though — don’t send more than one teaser email.
+One heads-up is enough!

-Let’s look at how these 6 brands did it.
+Let’s look at how six brands did it.

 Teaser email campaigns from our inbox